yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Hide row when options: Never, Always(Disable), balance=X, balance >= X, balance <= X. DEFAULT FOR X is ZERO ...
-You can set X to any value (positive or negative) ...
-NOTE: If you select Menu Option Hide Decimal Places, AND set an X value with no decimals, then on auto-hidden rows ......... the X value will be truncated when comparing to X. This means that X=0 would include -0.99 to +0.99 (example)
+You can set X to any value (positive or negative)
+    NOTE: If you select Menu Option 'Hide Decimal Places', AND auto-hide row when balance=X, AND set X to a value with no decimals, then the calculated balance will be rounded when comparing to X.
+          Rounding will be towards X...
+This means that X=0 would include -0.99 to +0.99 (example)

 - Row separator: optionally put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)
+- Avg/by: Changes the final displayed calculated balance into an average by dividing by the value set (DEFAULT 1.0)

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config:
          - In the row selector: